triyoifanto/NoteFor-nodeJS/expressGenerator/README.md

 ### express using jade view engine
 about movie web app the design will be looks like this
 ![](./CaptureWebApp.jpg)
+with this app we learn about express, express generator, routing in express, static files and middleware, template and template engines, querystring
 ### express for API